honzikschenk/jess/README.md

 # Chess Game Application

 > [!IMPORTANT]
-> The project is meant to practice mavin use and general CI structure.
+> The project is meant to practice Mavin use and general CI structure.
 The chess aspect is very basic.

 This project is a Java-based chess game application that provides a graphical user interface (GUI) for playing chess.
 The application allows users to select their color (black or white) and start a game of chess against an opponent.